 Render

 This was my go-to for college projects.
 Handles Node.js, Spring Boot, pretty much anything via Docker.
 512MB RAM, 0.1 CPU, 750 instance hours free, 100GB bandwidth.
-It does offer a free Postgres DB but don't use it — it deletes after 30 days.
+It does offer a free Postgres DB but don't use it.
+It deletes after 30 days.

 Koyeb